ahmedhosnypro/LMS_DB_DEMO/README.md

 # Learning Management System (LMS)

-A comprehensive learning management system built as a Database Course project, demonstrating the implementation of a full-featured educational platform with modern desktop interface using Kotlin and Compose Multiplatform.
+A comprehensive learning management system built as a Database Course project, demonstrating the implementation of a full-featured educational platform with modern desktop interface using Kotlin and Compose M

 > **Academic Project** - Database Course Implementation
 >